chronicleworks/chronicle/docs/domain_modelling.md

   - Editor
 ```

-Supplying this as a YAML file to the chronicle build image as documented in
+Supplying this as a YAML file to the Chronicle build image as documented in
 [building chronicle](./building.md) will produce a well-typed API for your
 domain.
 The next step is then [recording provenance](./recording_provenance.md).

 ## Evolution

-Re definition of a Chronicle domain with existing data is possible, with some
+Redefinition of a Chronicle domain with existing data is possible, with some
 caveats:

 ### Type removal